-As mentioned, it’s quite watchable but hardly breaking any new ground.
-Rose is arguably the weak point of the series so far – as interesting as it is to see KugiRie in a deredere role for a change, Rose is awfully one-note so far – Ryuuji, Erika and Dr. Tokura are far more interesting.
+As mentioned, it’s quite watchable but hardly breaks any new ground.
+Rose is arguably the weak point of the series so far – as interesting as it is to see KugiRie in a deredere role for a change, Rose is awfully one-note so far – Ryuuji, Erika, and Dr. Tokura are far more interesting.

 Dragon Crisis – Episode 4

 A definite shift to a lighter tone this week, and the introduction of a couple of new characters.
 After the accelerated events of the first three episodes, probably not a bad thing.

 Ryuuji is off to the beach on a pre-arranged trip to the beach with friends, which unfortunately sets Rose off on a panic attack that threatens to destroy the apartment.
 Eriko’s solution is?
 Secretly sneak off to the same hotel with Rose in tow.

 Unfortunately, this puts a huge crimp in the plans of osananajimi Misaki to use the trip to get closer to Ryuuji.
 Of more import is the arrival on the scene of Maruga (Horie Yui, busier than ever this season) apparently another dragon.